-8.6 South Westport
+8.6 SouthWest Westport

-• • Flood Zone Data CFRAM (verified by a site visit) Historic Flooding There has been fluvial flooding along the Rossbeg Stream reported.
+Flood Zone Data CFRAM (verified by a site visit) Historic Flooding There has been fluvial flooding along the Rossbeg Stream reported.
 Comment Most of the risk is limited to water compatible uses except for an overlap with Existing residential Zoning.
-Climate Change Moderate to high sensitivity to climate change Conclusion Risk to existing residential lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and according to the recommendations contained in section 0 and on the basis that development is; Limited to extensions, renovations and change of use.
+Climate Change Moderate to high sensitivity to climate change Conclusion For the New Residential lands, since these are undeveloped it is a suitable opportunity to apply nature based surface water management in line with MCC SuDS Policy, Including IESP 2; consideration of nature based surface water management in line with the DHLGH Best Practise Interim Guidance Document; Nature-Based Solutions to the Management of Rainwater and Surface Water Runoff in Urban Areas.
+Risk to existing residential lands can be managed by following the sequential approach and avoiding highly vulnerable development in Flood Zone A or B and according to the recommendations contained in section 7 and on the basis that development is; Limited to extensions, renovations and change of use.
 Bedrooms should be located in the upstairs of two-story buildings when extending existing property.
-Infill residential development and demolition and reconstruction can only take place in Flood Zone C. Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
-An appropriately detailed FRA will be required which should follow the general guidance provided in Section 0 of the SFRA.
-For other sites within the area manage risk in line with approved Policy and the guidance provided within Section 0 of this SFRA.
+Infill residential development and demolition and reconstruction can only take place in Flood Zone C. • Existing flood data does provide flood levels and applicants should contact MCC to discuss further.
+An appropriately detailed FRA will be required which should follow the general guidance provided in Section 7 of the SFRA.
+For Agricultural lands, less vulnerable use in Flood Zone A, or highly vulnerable land use in Flood Zone A/B is not permitted, the avoidance principle must be used rather than justification and mitigation of risks.
+Elsewhere in the area, risk can be managed in line with approved MCC and WLAP Policy and the guidance provided within Section 7 of this SFRA.